functionless/functionless/website/docs/concepts/function.md

 });
 ```

-This Function creates infers the following configuration and runtime code:
+This Function infers the following configuration and runtime code boilerplate from the function's implementation:

 1. an IAM Policy Statement allowing `GetItem` on the `Table`